projen/projen/API.md

 Name|Description
 ----|-----------
 [AutoRelease](#projen-autorelease)|Automatic bump modes.
-[AutoUpgradeDependenciesSchedule](#projen-autoupgradedependenciesschedule)|How often to check for new versions and raise pull requests for version updates.
 [CdkApprovalLevel](#projen-cdkapprovallevel)|*No description*
 [DependabotScheduleInterval](#projen-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [DockerComposeProtocol](#projen-dockercomposeprotocol)|Network protocol for port mapping.